 This quick, simple mix-and-grill recipe for a soy glazed salmon features a delicious sweet-hot glaze made with only four ingredients.
 These directions tell you how to grill the salmon steaks until they’re cooked through.

 Just remember any marinades on your grill will create a mess, so make sure you clean your grill plate properly.
-And with Salmon make sure you have started your grill with a clean plate.
+With Salmon make sure you have started your grill with a clean plate.

 If you prefer your fillets medium or medium-rare, reduce the cooking time by 1 to 2 minutes per side.